Skip to main content Skip to navigation

 Second Hand Book Sale

 Each year the Warwick Law Society hold an annual Second Hand Book Sale.
-At this fair you're able to pick up copies of textbooks you'll need at a much cheaper price to buying new and some of the money raised gets donated to charity.
-Check back for the next book sale date.
+At this fair you're able to pick up copies of textbooks you'll need at a much cheaper price than buying new and some of the money raised gets donated to charity.
+Please check their social media account for details of when the sale will take place this year.

 Summer Reading